50 Cent Takes A Shot At Wendy Williams After Relapse, Calls Her ‘Crackhead’

-50 Cent reignited his long-running feud with Wendy Williams Friday, as he ridiculed her publicized relapse and labeled her a “crackhead,” reports Hollywood Life.
+Rapper 50 Cent reignited his long-running feud with Wendy Williams Friday, as he ridiculed her publicized relapse and labeled her a “crackhead,” reports Hollywood Life.

 Williams and the rapper have a vicious rivalry that goes back years, and with the talk show host’s recent revelations of her addiction and drug use, Fifty smelled blood in the water.